Skip to content

 Requesting an Education, Health and Care Needs Assessment

-The whole process of requested an EHCP can take up to 20 weeks.
-This is from when the Local Authority receives the request for statutory assessment, to when they issue the EHCP.
+The whole process of requesting an EHCP can take up to 20 weeks.
+This is from when we receive the request for statutory assessment, to when we issue the EHCP.

 The request can come from you, your child if they’re over 16, or, ideally, from their educational setting.
 This includes their nursery, school or college.
 It helps to avoid delays if the request comes from the educational setting.
 This is because they can provide evidence that we will need to make our decision.
 Evidence includes: